- Itineraries & road trip ideas

 You might be tempted to drive right by Katerini on your way to Thessaloniki.
 Wait, slow down.
 There’s more to this district than meets the eye.
 You could call it the land of the unexpected, and it’s well worth making it a holiday destination at any time of year.

-From the bustling streets of Katerini, to the Elatohori Ski Centre and its après ski bars.
+From the bustling streets of Katerini to the Elatohori Ski Centre and its après ski bars.
 From the stunning archaeological site at Dion, where statues pose in watery shrines, to the long beach that stretches from Platamonas to the coast below Mt Olympus.
 From the wilds of the Enipeas Gorge to the cobbled lanes of old Panteleimon and Rapsani with its fine red wines.
 From the designer pensions at Elatohori to the spa resort on the coast of Pieria.
-A world of surprises awaits you in the centre of mainland Greece under the peaks of Mt Olympus.
+A world of surprises awaits you in the centre of mainland Greece under the peaks of the legendary Mt Olympus.

 The function of a castle is to dominate an area and Platamonas must have done this brilliantly as it overlooks a huge stretch of the coast of Pieria.
 The high walls and well-preserved central tower date from the 10th century.
 While excavations have unearthed Hellenistic remains from the 4th century BC, it is the Byzantine churches and traces of the 10th-century town and its subsequent incarnations that will grab your attention.

-On the ground floor you’ll find an exceptional trove of sculptures – statues, bas reliefs, funerary stelae, architectural elements – and other finds from the site, which was dedicated to Olympian Zeus.
-On the first floor you’ll hear the haunting sounds of the hydraulis, an extremely rare water- and air-powered instrument with percussive elements.
+On the ground floor, you’ll find an exceptional trove of sculptures – statues, bas reliefs, funerary stelae, architectural elements – and other finds from the site, which was dedicated to Olympian Zeus.
+On the first floor, you’ll hear the haunting sounds of the hydraulis, an extremely rare water- and air-powered instrument with percussive elements.
 You’re looking at and listening to a replica of one of the ancestors of the organ.